-Working with an artist or designer, who has been trained by our lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media which result in the creation of a collective large-scale work of art.
+Working with an artist or designer who has been trained by our lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media.
+These are transformed into a collection of large-scale works of art.
 The artworks are then curated and exhibited in galleries, along the River Thames walkway, schools across the UK and around the world in partner countries.

 Since its creation in 2005, Rivers of the World has been delivered in thirty five countries around the world, currently including Malawi, Kenya, Palestine, Morocco, Ethiopia, Sudan, Lebanon, Tanzania & India and across the UK in London, Reading, Hull, Southend-on-Sea, Worcestershire, Exeter, Warrington, Halton, Peterborough, Stockton-on-Tees and Coventry.
 Students work with artist, trained by lead artist Shona Watt, to create beautiful river inspired artwork, which is displayed in exhibitions around the world.
 Explore our artists, schools, countries and work from previous years.

 I really had a great time working on the Rivers of the World project, it built up my confidence and understanding of how to make use of the resources around us.Andrew Mutuma, pupil, Kafue Boys Secondary School

 The programme is taught around six themes designed to provoke ideas and discussion for wider cross-curricular learning

 Encouraging schools to teach, think and talk about the features of rivers, learn outside the classroom, take part in fieldwork and explore habitats and wildlife found in and around rivers.

 Exploring ways of unlocking the history of cities through studying the development of their major rivers.
 It encourages pupils to look closely at their own and other river cities and the impact they have on the people who lived and worked there in the past and present.